JOHNYXUU/crawl-SourceForge/README.md

 ## Summary:

-This is a file for crawling information of projects on **SourceForge**.
+This is a crawler for crawling information of projects on **SourceForge**.

 In this repository , i just crawled projects of **java in linux**